amochin/robotframework-libtoc/README.md

 ## Why use it
 The Robot Framework Libdoc tool normally generates a HTML file for a single keyword library or a resource file.
-If you have several keyword libraries, you just get several separate HTML files.
+If you have several keyword libraries or resources, you just get several separate HTML files.

 This tool collects separate keyword documentation files in one place and creates a TOC (table of contents) page with links to these files.